Seven inclusive sport activities

 How can sport and exercise benefit me?

 You can benefit from exercise, no matter what your ability is, or how old you are.
-Research has shown that it can strengthen your muscles and bones and help you to stay a healthy weight.
+Regular physical activity can strengthen your muscles and bones and help you to stay a healthy weight.
 Finding a sport that you enjoy can also be a fun way to boost your activity levels and keep fit.

 Exercise isn’t just good for you physically.
 The mental health and wellbeing benefits of exercise are also well known.
 It helps to: